wp-plugins/iaw-mobile-redirect/readme.txt

 e.g.

-1. Upload `iaw-mobile-redirect.php` to the `/wp-content/plugins/` directory.
+1. Upload `iaw-mobile-redirect.php` to the `/wp-content/plugins/iaw-mobile-redirect` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Settings > IAW Mobile Redirect.
+3. Go to Settings > IAW Mobile Redirect.
-1. Check `Enable Redirect`.
+4. Check `Enable Redirect`.
-1. Put in a Mobile App Code the mobile web app you would like to redirect mobile traffic to.
+5. Mobile App Code the mobile web app you would like to redirect mobile traffic to.
-1. Hit `Save` and you are done.
+6. Hit `Save` and you are done.

 == Frequently Asked Questions ==